uva-responsibleai/fall-24/fairness/jan-31.md

 of target words (e.g., words related to art and science) to two sets of attribute words (e.g., words related to male and female) using cosine similarity in the word embedding space.
-The test quantifies the strength of association between target and attribute sets, allowing the researchers to detect biases in the word embeddings.
+The test quantifies the strength of association between target and attribute sets, allowing the researchers to detect biases in the word embeddings.\

-Word-Embedding Factual Association Test (WEFAT): WEFAT is used to assess the veridicality of associations in word embeddings.
-It measures the correlation between the distribution of occupations in the word embedding space and the actual gender distribution in various professions based on U.S. labor statistics.
-This method helps to distinguish between biases that reflect real-world distributions and those that are purely stereotypical.
+\
 The details of the WEAT are as follows.
 Borrowing terminology from the IAT literature, consider two sets of target words (e.g., programmer, engineer, scientist; and nurse, teacher, librarian) and two sets of attribute words (e.g., man, male; and woman, female).
 The null